TuGraph-family/chat2graph/doc/en-us/principle/toolkit.md

 ### 2.2. **Toolkit Implementation**

 1. **Initial Configuration**: The system presets `Actions`, `Tools`, and `Operator`-bound `Action` collections via YAML configuration.
-The operational tools for the graph database have been integrated into the system as built-in capabilities, and can be registered through the [GraphDB](../cookbook/graphdb.md) service.
+The operational tools for the graph database have been integrated into the system as built-in capabilities, and can be registered through the [Graph Database](../cookbook/graphdb.md) service.
 Additionally, dynamic tool registration capability is under development.

 2. **Tool Recommendation**: Based on `Operator`-bound `Action` collections, `ToolkitService` performs graph exploration in the Toolkit.
 It discovers `Actions` and `Tools` related to the current `Action` and offers them as recommendations.
 Recommendation scope (e.g., exploration depth or association strength) can be controlled via threshold configuration and graph traversal hops.